pydanny/daniel.feldroy.com/posts/2026/2026-04-concussion-symptoms-update.md

 In a day it will have been three months since I was injured.

 Except for the speed at which I recover from symptoms, it's as if my recovery has stalled for the past month.
-The MRI and EKG revealed nothing bad, yet I can only function professionally for at most two hours a day.
+The MRI and EKG revealed nothing, which is typical for concussions.
+Yet I can only function professionally for at most two hours a day.
 On a stressful day I can only work 10 minutes before I become useless.

 I noticed I suffer more frequent insomnia, resulting in mornings where I wake up with symptoms.
 It's not fun.
 I actually have insomnia this evening, hence why I'm writing this entry.